AdamAndGPT/technical-assessment-music-app-1/README.md

 In order to start the app run `gradle clean build bootRun` from the project root

+In order to start the app via `docker` use
+1. `gradle clean build`
+2. `docker build -t my-application .`
+3. `docker run -p 8080:8080 my-application`

 Please access the below URL for access to the swagger-ui in order to try out each endpoint provided by `Spring Data Rest`.